hyperledger/besu-docs/docs/HowTo/Configure/Configure-HA/High-Availability.md

 ## Recovering from dropped subscriptions

-Dropped subscriptions can occur in the case of:
+Dropped subscriptions can occur because of:

 * A disconnected WebSockets connection
-* Removal of the node serving the subscription from the ready pool.
+* The removal of the node serving the subscription from the ready pool.

-If there is a dropped subscription, there might be missed events while reconnecting to a different node.
+If there is a dropped subscription, missed events might occur while reconnecting to a different node.
 To recover dropped messages, create another subscription and follow the process for that [subscription type](../../Interact/APIs/RPC-PubSub.md#subscribing):